Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/step5.md

 * We refer to our custom cell in the storyboard
 * We bind the value of each element of the **pois array** to our cell's components

 But the **table view** protocol is much more powerful, Apple's developers defined tons of methods you can implement to customize your table view.
-We can for example define the event when a cell of the **table view** is selected through the `tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath)` delegate method:
+We can for example, define the event when a cell of the **table view** is selected through the `tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath)` delegate method:

 ```swift
 func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath)